Pharmacist Saves Woman’s Life after Severe Wasp Sting Reaction

 wasp-woman-josee-asselinPhoto: Josée Asselin

-After being stung by a wasp while gardening and having a life-threatening anaphylatic reaction, a Quebec woman has credited the quick thinking and persistence of her pharmacist for saving her life.
+After being stung by a wasp while gardening and having a life-threatening anaphylatic reaction, a Quebec woman credited the quick thinking and persistence of her pharmacist for saving her life.

 What happened next, however, was the key to Asselin avoiding fatal anaphylaxis.

-What happened next would drive home to Asselin the danger she was in that day, and how grateful she is that the pharmacist went the extra distance to make sure she was properly cared for.
+What happened next would drive home to Asselin the danger she was in that day.
+Today, she’s incredibly grateful the pharmacist went the extra distance for her care following the insect sting.
 In the ambulance, “the symptoms came back, but it was way, way worse,” Asselin told CTV.
-She was having a biphasic (or secondary) reaction, but by giving Asselin more drugs, doctors were able to reverse the reaction and save her life.
+She was having a biphasic (or secondary) reaction.

+However, by giving Asselin more drugs, doctors were able to reverse the reaction and save her life.
 “They told me I should thank my pharmacist,” Asselin says, “because he saved my life.”

 Since anaphylactic reactions are variable, experts say that anyone who needs to use one should then immediately head to a hospital to be checked by a doctor.
 The risks of secondary reactions are significant for both adults and children, and the only way to guard against them is by taking quick action, such as Deschênes did on behalf of Asselin.